Fa2bio/Delivery-Api/README.md

 ```
 ## <a name="run-application"></a>Run Application

-After meeting the requirements and installation, run the main method as a spring boot project in DeliveryApi.java
+After meeting the requirements and installation, run the main method as a spring boot project in DeliveryApi.java.

 ## <a name="general-usage"></a>General Usage

 ### CRUD

-* After you add the requests to your Postman client, you'll have access to the following API features
+* After you add the requests to your Postman client, you'll have access to the following API features.

 <table border="1">
    <thead>